Almost 1,500 people have been involved in Labour In Exile’s first fightback meeting on Saturday 27 March.

 LIEN’s challenge is a big one.
 We need to fight three separate battles at the same time.
 We need to fight the purge.
 We need to plan for changing the party and we have to carry on the campaigning activity so badly needed by our communities.

-Our working groups for press, social media and outreach, witch-hunt analysis, racism, racism and antisemitism and free speech commemoration quilt broadly speaking are about fighting against the purge.
+Our working groups for press, social media and outreach, witch-hunt analysis, racism, racism and antisemitism broadly speaking are about fighting against the purge.

 The Changing the Labour Party and Republican Labour groups are mostly about working out how we change the party, and the Disabilities and Coffee Mornings working groups are both, in very different ways, about carrying on our campaigning activities.